 We believe an investment should be considered the purchase of a business rather than the purchase of a security.
-Timucuan aims to capitalize on the disparity between the quoted price of a security and its intrinsic business value, when such value is unrecognized.
+Timucuan aims to capitalize on disparities between the quoted price of a security and its intrinsic business value, when such value is unrecognized.
 This approach is designed to permit us to take advantage of market inefficiencies, short-term constraints among market participants, or investor misperceptions which result in the undervaluation or overvaluation of public companies.
 Timucuan’s philosophy is further characterized by the following principles:

 We consider a long-term investing horizon to be a critical factor in attaining superior investment results.
 Timucuan evaluates a company’s prospects over a multi-year period and bases decisions on an assessment of intrinsic worth within this time frame.
 We accept quotational fluctuations in stock prices in pursuit of growth over the long term, and prefer to own businesses for extended periods.

 Concentrated Portfolio Holdings

 Our portfolios are concentrated in 12 to 18 positions.
-We believe that the depth of our research process mitigates our risk of misjudging a business’s prospects and the nature of our concentrated holdings allows each position to have a meaningful impact on portfolio results.
+We believe that the depth of our research process mitigates the risk of misjudging a business’s prospects and the nature of our concentrated holdings allows each position to have a meaningful impact on portfolio results.

 Non-Restrictive Opportunity Set